exoplatform/exo-documentation/docs/Dev_eXo_Addons.rst

 The earned points will be converted into an amount of tokens to send to each user.

 For example, the `Kudos reward plugin` is used to return the number of Kudos received by a user during a selected period of time.
-Administrators can configure the token value for each earned Kudos (or a total budget), so the rewarding engine can compute individual amounts of tokens for each user.
+Administrators can configure the token value for each earned Kudos (or a total budget), so the rewarding engine can compute individual amount of tokens for each user.

-Developing a custom Reward plugin, requires:
+Developing a custom Reward plugin requires:

 * to write a java Class that extends `RewardPlugin <https://github.com/exoplatform/wallet/blob/develop/wallet-api/src/main/java/org/exoplatform/addon/wallet/reward/api/RewardPlugin.java>`__

    .. code:: java
+      package org.example;

       public class CustomRewardPlugin extends RewardPlugin {
         /**